-While the Superstorm Sandy recovery continues seven years later, the question remains: what is government doing to ensure that the rebuilt structures will withstand the next extreme weather event?
+While the Superstorm Sandy recovery continues eight years later, the question remains: what is government doing to ensure that the rebuilt structures will withstand the next extreme weather event?

 Government must prioritize resiliency if it is to hold up its end of The Deal with those who choose to invest in Nassau County.
 As we saw seven years ago, the resiliency plans put in place before Superstorm Sandy are not adequate.
 The urgency is real.
 Living and thriving in Nassau County is not an option if floodwaters are routinely rising, wiping out our beaches and parks, and causing us to constantly patch our vital infrastructure back together.

 There must be a renewed sense of urgency to reinforce our infrastructure against extreme weather events and make sure, at the very least, government is not contributing to the drivers of climate change.